kshmir/aimage/README.md

 caching them on the disk and in memory so they can quickly be retrieved.

-It's recommend that you only initialize the `ImageManager` once and use the same instance everywhere, since a single instances holds your memory cache and creating a new instance would start with a fresh memory cache (the disk cache stays, however).
+It's recommend that you only initialize the `ImageManager` once and use the same instance everywhere, since a single instance holds your memory cache and creating a new instance would start with a fresh memory cache (the disk cache stays, however).

 ### Basics